srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 	- SELinux.
 	- Kernel, userspace, permissions.
 	- MAC vs DAC.
+      - DAC
+        - discretionary access control
+          - owner decides what is done with file
+      - MAC
+        - mandatory access control
+          - policy is centrally controlled by an administrator
+          - much more strict and requires more intentionality
 	- /proc
+      - filesystem created on the fly to keep track of the state of the machine
 	- /tmp - code can be saved here and executed.
 	- /shadow
+      - stores hashed passwords
+    - /passwd
+      - stores user info
 	- LDAP - Lightweight Directory Browsing Protocol.
 Lets users have one password for many services.
 This is similar to Active Directory in windows.
 - MacOS
 	- Gotofail error (SSL).
+      - can trick users into visiting a fake site and it seems trusted
 	- MacSweeper.
+      - basically primitive PUP/PUA
 	- Research Mac vulnerabilities.
+      -

 ## Mitigations
 - Patching